Tuesday, February 17, 2026

 Perfectly flat trends can suggest under-reporting, inconsistent capture, or lack of challenge.

-Supervisors expect to see documented remediation, governance oversight, and measurable impact.
+The FCA expects to see documented remediation, governance oversight, and measurable impact.
 Data without response raises questions.

 Strong complaint handling is not defined by how many KPIs a firm tracks, but by whether those metrics provide clear, timely insight into customer outcomes, operational risk, and decision quality.
-When KPI data is delayed, fragmented, or unreliable, firms lose the ability to detect problems early or evidence effective control when reviewed.
+When KPI data is delayed, fragmented, or unreliable, firms lose the ability to spot problems early or evidence effective control when reviewed.

 Many teams understand which metrics matter yet still struggle to produce them quickly, accurately, or consistently.
 In supervisory reviews, difficulty producing reliable complaint data is often interpreted as a control weakness rather than a reporting problem.
-This gap between knowing and evidencing is where reporting pressure, supervisory concern, and operational strain tend to emerge.

 If you are reviewing how your firm tracks and evidences complaint performance or evaluating complaint management software, these practical guides explain what strong oversight looks like and how to achieve it:

-FAQ: Complaint KPI reporting
+Complaint KPI reporting FAQs

 What KPIs does the FCA expect firms to track?

-What is a good complaint resolution time?
+What is a good complaint response and resolution time?

 How do you measure complaint quality?